ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 Once these steps were completed, the [cleaned PLUTO dataset](https://github.com/ShaikhBorhanUddin/New-York-Family-House-Price-Prediction-Using-Machine-Learning/blob/main/Dataset/Cleaned/PLUTO_cleaned.csv.zip) was saved for use in the subsequent feature engineering process.

+The CPI Index dataset was used exclusively to convert historical house sale prices to their present-time equivalents.
+Since the index values are already provided, the **Inflation** column was redundant and therefore removed, and the **Index** column was renamed to **CPI** for clarity and consistency.

+Official CPI figures are published by the U.S. Bureau of Labor Statistics on the first day of each month and remain valid for the entire month.
+To support feature engineering and dataset integration, **Year** and **Month** features were derived from the **Date** column.
+This enables seamless merging with the sales dataset, which contains corresponding sale year and sale month fields.

 | Date | Year | Month |
 |------|------|-------|
 | 2023-12-01 | 2023 | 12 |
 | 2023-11-01 | 2023 | 11 |
 | 2023-10-01 | 2023 | 10 |

+Upon completion of these steps, the cleaned CPI Index dataset was saved for use in the subsequent feature engineering process.

 ## Exploratory Data Analysis